Hallux Valgus and Lesser toe conditions

 When can I start my normal activities again?

-Returning to impact sports should be possible three to six months after your operation.
-However brisk walking and low impact sport activities can be started earlier.
+It should be possible for you to return to impact sports 3 to 6 months after your operation.
+You can start brisk walking and low impact sport activities earlier.

 When can I drive again?